teambit/docs/docs/tutorials/bit-angular-tutorial.md

 Now, we will track the product-list component from the Angular tutorial project.
 The component will be tracked with the id `product-list`.

-### Track a new component
+### Track a New Component

 To track the product list component, we will need to tell Bit about the component and the files that are related to it.
 As all the files are located under the product-list directory, the simplest way is to add all the files in the directory to your component.
-Bit will create a component named by the directory name.
+Bit will create a component named after the directory name.

-For Angular components, we also need to specify the component entry point, which in most cases will be the file containing the ngModule.
+For Angular components we also need to specify the component entry point, which in most cases will be the file containing the ngModule.
 In this case it is the `product-list.module.ts` file.
 Run the following command:

 ```bash
 $ bit add src/app/product-list  --main src/app/product-list/product-list.module.ts